NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 Read the "description" of the variable to see valid values.
 - key_pair_name - The name of the EC2 key pair to use to access the jump server.
 - secure_ips - The IP address ranges to allow SSH access to the jump server.
 The default is wide open.

-:warning: You must change the key_pair_name variable, otherwise the deployment will fail.
+:warning: You must change the key_pair_name variable, otherwise the deployment will not complete succesfully.
 ### Initialize the Terraform environment
 Run the following command to initialize the terraform environment.
 ```bash